-The main focus of my research is cultural politics, and in the past few years, I have worked on literature, film, and popular culture of the nineteenth and twentieth centuries.
-One point of entry into the complex dynamic between literature and culture for me has been genre theory, specifically the gothic and melodrama.
-Both are genres that perform important cultural work and offer a privileged field for investigating the interaction between history, ideology, affect and cultural production.
+The main focus of my research is cultural politics in America, and in the past few years, I have worked on literature, film, and popular culture of the nineteenth and twentieth centuries.
+One point of entry into the complex dynamic between literature and culture for me has been genre theory, specifically the gothic and melodrama, and more recently, adventure.
+All are genres that perform important cultural work and offer a privileged field for investigating the interaction between history, ideology, affect and cultural production.
 Gender and feminism have also informed most of my research projects.

 This brings me to a cluster of topics which have been central to my research: gender, feminism and sexuality.
-An article on reading Henry James’ Turn of the Screw through a queer theory paradigm grew out of a book chapter in The Poetics and Politics of the American Gothic.
+An essay on reading Henry James’ Turn of the Screw through a queer theory paradigm grew out of a book chapter in The Poetics and Politics of the American Gothic.
 As this chapter confronts James’ queer wordplay with Gilman’s feminist activism, I have found myself thinking increasingly about the intersections and tensions between these two methodologies.
-A recent essay on Louisa May Alcott is the result of some of these reflections, in which I explored the relative merits of feminism and queer theory for understanding the complex gender issues in Alcott’s work.
-A forthcoming essay on the transnational connections and cross-influences among queer Anglophone and Hispanophone poets also traces out an outline for a Hemispheric American tradition, or at least network, of queer writing.
+An essay on Louisa May Alcott — my top read on Academia.edu — is the result of some of these reflections, in which I explored the relative merits of feminism and queer theory for understanding the complex gender issues in Alcott’s work.
+Another essay on the transnational connections and cross-influences among queer Anglophone and Hispanophone poets also traces out an outline for a Hemispheric American tradition, or at least network, of queer writing.